TorchJD/torchjd/docs/source/examples/partial_jd.rst

 computational cost associated with computing the Gramian of the full Jacobian.
 For a complete, non-partial version, see the :doc:`IWRM <iwrm>` example.

-In this example, our model consists of three `Linear` layers separated by `ReLU` layers.
-We perform the partial descent by considering only the parameters of the last two `Linear` layers.
-By doing this, we avoid computing the Jacobian and its Gramian with respect to the parameters of the first `Linear` layer, thereby reducing memory usage and computation time.
+In this example, our model consists of three ``Linear`` layers separated by ``ReLU`` layers.
+We perform the partial descent by considering only the parameters of the last two ``Linear`` layers.
+By doing this, we avoid computing the Jacobian and its Gramian with respect to the parameters of the first ``Linear`` layer, thereby reducing memory usage and computation time.

 .. code-block:: python
+    :emphasize-lines: 16-18

     import torch
     from torch.nn import Linear, MSELoss, ReLU, Sequential